AfreenReshma/SQL_Sales_Data_Analysis/README.md

 ## **Project Overview**

 I have worked on analyzing a dataset of sales_data records from an Amazon-like e-commerce platform.
 This project involves extensive querying of customer behavior, product performance, trends using MYSQL.
-Through this project, I have tackled various SQL problems, including revenue analysis, customer segmentation, and inventory management.
+Through this project, I have tackled various SQL problems, including revenue analysis, customer segmentation, and inventory management.Additionally, I created a comprehensive report on this dataset by exporting SQL data and visualizing key insights using Power BI.

 The project also focuses on data cleaning, handling null values, and solving real-world business problems using structured queries.